 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

+Valentine's Day is usually coupled with boxes of chocolates, heart-shaped sugar cookies, slices of cake and other sugary items.
+This V-Day try taking a different approach by passing on the sweets.
 Consuming foods with added sugar provides empty calories, no nutrients and it’s linked to weight gain and various diseases like obesity, type 2 diabetes and heart disease.

 How much sugar is that?
 For someone with a 2,000 calorie daily diet, that equates to no more than 12 teaspoons of sugar a day.
 Sugar is not only found in pop, sweets or baked goods – it is hiding elsewhere.